mifka01/scraper/README.md

 # Scraper

-Scraper in a universal website scraper that works on the basis of xpath.
+Scraper is an universal website scraper that works on the basis of xpath.
 It works on the vast majority of websites.
 ## Settings
-* test -> Will do test run for 10 products.
+* test -> Test run for 10 products.
 * login -> If your website needs to login before you can see products. (then you have to fill in **login_data.json** file too)
 * fields_file -> Turn this on when you dont want to fill in the **fields.json** file.
 It will trigger console helper to fill it for you.
 * with_categories -> If you already have categories scraped.